Print out your copy of this Christmas scavenger hunt today and you’re minutes away from a fun family or classroom activity.

 Free Printable Christmas Scavenger Hunt

-And to lucky for you, I’ve got the perfect holiday scavenger hunt ready to go.
+And to lucky for you, I’ve got the perfect holiday scavenger hunt ready to go, right in my shop.

 Seriously, this scavenger hunt is perfect for kids of all ages.
 Got a pre-reader?
 They can find things based on the pictures.
 Early readers can practice those reading skills with the captions below.
 Older kids can help out the little ones with finding everything.